oldcordapp/OldcordV3/README.md

 - Giphy Integration
 - The other social media platforms (not just Twitch) for account connections
 - Refactor/Improve code
-- Full fledged Discord mod to replace the current patching system
+- Full fledged Discord mod to replace the current patching system (Oldplunger)
 - If anyone knows how to fix the modals in the main selector screen not playing the exit animation before other modals get mounted we would be happy about it
 - Admin panel
 - Reworking the existing webhooks implementation & webhook overrides.